justin-marian/router/README.md

 **Algorithm Overview:**

-- `LPM` is a key algorithm used by routers to determine the **best matching route** for a *given destination IP address*.
+`LPM` (Longest Prefix Match) is a crucial algorithm used by routers to determine the **best matching route** for a given destination IP address.

-- When a router receives a packet, it needs to decide where to forward it based on the *destination IP address*.
+- When a router receives a packet, it needs to decide where to forward it based on the destination IP address.
-- The router traverses its routing table, which typically consists of **multiple entries** containing **IP address prefixes and corresponding next-hop** information.
+- The router looks through its routing table, which contains multiple entries with IP address prefixes and next-hop information.
-- For each entry in the routing table, the router compares the **destination IP address with the prefixes stored in the entry**.
+- For each entry in the routing table, the router compares the destination IP address with the stored prefixes.
-- The router selects the entry with the **longest matching prefix**.
-This means that if multiple entries match the destination IP address, the router chooses the one with the `longest prefix` (i.e., the `most specific route`).
+- The router selects the entry with the **longest matching prefix**, meaning the one that matches the most bits of the destination IP address.
-- The **length of the prefix** represents the **number of leading bits in the IP address** that must match for the route to be considered valid.
-- By selecting the `longest matching prefix`, the router ensures that it follows the `most specific route to the destination`, which improves routing efficiency and accuracy.
+- This ensures that the router follows the **most specific route** to the destination, the router chooses the one with the `longest prefix` (i.e., the `most specific route`), improving routing efficiency and accuracy.

 - **Packet Handling:**